DavidOliver/live_cue/README.md

 # LiveCue

+A Phoenix LiveView-powered shared-file music collection player, for listening in sync with friends.

 ## Audio file format support

-FLAC is supported. mp3 and m4a support is in progress.
+FLAC. (mp3 and m4a support is in progress.)

 ## Setup

-These instructions are for Ubuntu 20.04.
+These instructions are for Debian/Ubuntu.

 ### 1. Install cmus